vmware-archive/node-square/README.md

 ## Deployment

+1. Install riff.

-1. Install riff (these instructions assume riff v0.2.0 or later.)
+    These instructions assume riff v0.2.0 or later.
 See riff's [Getting Started](https://projectriff.io/docs/getting-started/) guide.
 Skip if you already have riff running.

-2. Create the function (this assumes that the default namespace was initialized with credentials for your `DOCKER_ID` on [Docker Hub](https://docs.docker.com/docker-hub/).)
+2. Create the function.

+    This assumes that the default namespace was initialized with credentials for your `DOCKER_ID` on [Docker Hub](https://docs.docker.com/docker-hub/).

     ```bash
     riff function create square \